joez2450/sep10-freedom-project/tool/learning-log.md

     <a-cylinder color="orange" position="8 -1 0" scale="1.5 2 2"></a-cylinder>
   </a-scene>
 ```
 * Positioning was relatively difficult for me.
 I specifically didn't understand the function of the z-value.
-To find out my misconception, I executed trial and errors processes in my IDE, along with looking at a visual diagram.
+To find out my misconception, I executed trial and error processes in my IDE, along with looking at a visual diagram.
 Eventually, I learned that the z-value mainly applies to the viewer's perspective of "back and forth".

 * I additionally learned the `<a-sky>` and `<a-entity>` element and used it in my example:
 ```HTML